mrezwanh/The_final_project-CMSC_6950-/README.md

 ### 5. View the Outputs
 The program generates the following outputs:
  * Represent several types of plot for fonding extreme value and predected temperatures and distributions.
  * A combined CSV file named `combined_data.csv` contain all data, `4.1 extreme_temperatures.csv` contain extreme trmperatures value from 2020 to 2024 and also `4.2 predicted_2025_temperatures.csv` contain predicted data.

+### 6. Modify as Needed
+You can customize the script by:
+ * Changing the file path pattern to match your dataset.
+ * Updating the grid layout dimensions or visualization parameters in the code.